-The panel concludes that graduates of the master's programme Physics have achieved the intended learning outcomes.
-The minimum level had been reached and often exceeded.
+The panel concludes that graduates of the master's programme Applied Physics have achieved the ILOs.
+The minimum level has been reached and often exceeded.
+The panel concluded that the programme leads to an internationally competitive level.
 It found the level of the master's theses to be good and generally agrees with the grading of the theses.
 It would have graded some theses a bit higher and others a bit lower.
 The graduates are well prepared for continuing in a PhD trajectory or a job in industry.

-Master's programme Physics: the panel assesses Standard 4 as 'meets the standard'.
+Master's programme Applied Physics: the panel assesses Standard 4 as 'meets the standard'.